What is required for a successful business intelligence (BI) architecture?

 A successful BI architecture needs to:

 - Support the various analytical and reporting styles of the business executives and other workers who are using the BI system.
-That may include reporting, ad hoc querying, online analytical processing (OLAP), data mining, predictive analytics, data visualization and, of course, spreadsheet integration.
+That may include reporting, ad hoc querying, online analytical processing (OLAP), data mining, predictive analytics, data visualization and, of

 - Provide access to the level of comprehensive, consistent, clean and current data that the business needs for analysis – and is willing to pay for.